rule

 Text 3

-He who sober and well equipped moved about on the battlefield was by him who carries the thunderbolt opposed and rebuked as follows:
+Bali, who attentive and well equipped moved about on the great battlefield, was by him who carries the thunderbolt opposed and rebuked as follows:

 He who sober and well equipped moved about on the battlefield was by him who carries the thunderbolt opposed and rebuked as follows: (Vedabase)